piskvorky/gensim/docs/src/auto_examples/010_tutorials/run_doc2vec_lee.rst

     SIMILAR/DISSIMILAR DOCS PER MODEL Doc2Vec(dm/m,d50,n5,w5,mc2,s0.001,t3):

-    MOST (299, 0.9336286783218384): «australia will take on france in the doubles rubber of the davis cup tennis final today with the tie levelled at wayne arthurs and todd woodbridge are scheduled to lead australia in the doubles against cedric pioline and fabrice santoro however changes can be made to the line up up to an hour before the match and australian team captain john fitzgerald suggested he might do just that we ll make team appraisal of the whole situation go over the pros and cons and make decision french team captain guy forget says he will not make changes but does not know what to expect from australia todd is the best doubles player in the world right now so expect him to play he said would probably use wayne arthurs but don know what to expect really pat rafter salvaged australia davis cup campaign yesterday with win in the second singles match rafter overcame an arm injury to defeat french number one sebastien grosjean in three sets the australian says he is happy with his form it not very pretty tennis there isn too many consistent bounces you are playing like said bit of classic old grass court rafter said rafter levelled the score after lleyton hewitt shock five set loss to nicholas escude in the first singles rubber but rafter says he felt no added pressure after hewitt defeat knew had good team to back me up even if we were down he said knew could win on the last day know the boys can win doubles so even if we were down still feel we are good enough team to win and vice versa they are good enough team to beat us as well»
+    MOST (299, 0.9471086263656616): «australia will take on france in the doubles rubber of the davis cup tennis final today with the tie levelled at wayne arthurs and todd woodbridge are scheduled to lead australia in the doubles against cedric pioline and fabrice santoro however changes can be made to the line up up to an hour before the match and australian team captain john fitzgerald suggested he might do just that we ll make team appraisal of the whole situation go over the pros and cons and make decision french team captain guy forget says he will not make changes but does not know what to expect from australia todd is the best doubles player in the world right now so expect him to play he said would probably use wayne arthurs but don know what to expect really pat rafter salvaged australia davis cup campaign yesterday with win in the second singles match rafter overcame an arm injury to defeat french number one sebastien grosjean in three sets the australian says he is happy with his form it not very pretty tennis there isn too many consistent bounces you are playing like said bit of classic old grass court rafter said rafter levelled the score after lleyton hewitt shock five set loss to nicholas escude in the first singles rubber but rafter says he felt no added pressure after hewitt defeat knew had good team to back me up even if we were down he said knew could win on the last day know the boys can win doubles so even if we were down still feel we are good enough team to win and vice versa they are good enough team to beat us as well»

-    SECOND-MOST (146, 0.8106157183647156): «the australian and south african sides for the first cricket test starting at the adelaide oval today are not expected to be finalised until just before the start of play australian captain steve waugh and his south african counterpart shaun pollock will decide on their lineups after an inspection of the pitch shortly before the start of play the match holds special significance for waugh and his twin brother mark who play their th test together steve waugh is not placing too much relevance on the milestone don want to read too much into it guess and then get too carried away but later on when we retire and look back on it it will be significant it nice for the family mum and dad all the sacrifices they made you know with us growing up and also our brothers so you know it nice for the family he said»
+    SECOND-MOST (112, 0.8182107210159302): «australian cricket captain steve waugh has supported fast bowler brett lee after criticism of his intimidatory bowling to the south african tailenders in the first test in adelaide earlier this month lee was fined for giving new zealand tailender shane bond an unsportsmanlike send off during the third test in perth waugh says tailenders should not be protected from short pitched bowling these days you re earning big money you ve got responsibility to learn how to bat he said mean there no times like years ago when it was not professional and sort of bowlers code these days you re professional our batsmen work very hard at their batting and expect other tailenders to do likewise meanwhile waugh says his side will need to guard against complacency after convincingly winning the first test by runs waugh says despite the dominance of his side in the first test south africa can never be taken lightly it only one test match out of three or six whichever way you want to look at it so there lot of work to go he said but it nice to win the first battle definitely it gives us lot of confidence going into melbourne you know the big crowd there we love playing in front of the boxing day crowd so that will be to our advantage as well south africa begins four day match against new south wales in sydney on thursday in the lead up to the boxing day test veteran fast bowler allan donald will play in the warm up match and is likely to take his place in the team for the second test south african captain shaun pollock expects much better performance from his side in the melbourne test we still believe that we didn play to our full potential so if we can improve on our aspects the output we put out on the field will be lot better and we still believe we have side that is good enough to beat australia on our day he said»

-    MEDIAN (129, 0.2583906054496765): «the governor general will issue statement this week to answer allegations about his response to alleged sexual abuse at queensland school dr peter hollingworth was the anglican archbishop of brisbane when teacher at toowoomba anglican school allegedly abused students there more than decade ago pressure has been mounting on dr hollingworth to speak out after public criticism of his role in responding to the claims of abuse spokeswoman says dr hollingworth is becoming concerned that if he does not respond publicly to the allegations he may jeopardise the standing of the position of governor general the spokeswoman says dr hollingworth will issue written statement in the next few days after obtaining legal advice four people were killed and eight others injured when fire broke out overnight at hotel in central paris fire service spokesperson says the fire which was brought under control within two hours could have been an act of arson the number of people staying in the hotel du palais at the time the fire was not immediately known the inferno began at around am in the elevator shaft of the six storey hotel next to the theatre du chatelet in paris first arrondissement the centre of the french capital the flames spread quickly via the shaft to the building roof firemen helped several hotel guests to safety through the windows of their rooms two of the victims were found asphyxiated on the fifth floor one of the injured was said to be in serious condition in hospital according to police one man was arrested at the scene and an inquiry has been opened the theatre was undamaged»
+    MEDIAN (151, 0.275578111410141): «senior construction forestry mining and energy union cfmeu officials giving evidence at the royal commission into the building industry have been overwhelmed by support from union members about construction workers have walked off the job for the third day to demonstrate outside the commission venue mounted police escorted the protesters from melbourne city square to collins place morning traffic ground to halt at the intersection of russell and collins streets when the crowd stopped to chant union slogans cfmeu victorian secretary martin kingham says he has been astounded by the strong support shown by union members on each day of the hearings he maintains the union has been treated unfairly as it faces allegations of intimidation and using standover tactics on work sites mr kingham is currently giving evidence before the commission it is the last day of hearings before the christmas break the labor leader simon crean says senior labor figures bob hawke and neville wran will be used to help modernise the party labor national executive is meeting in canberra mr crean will put his views on the changes labor needs to make the executive is expected to ask mr hawke and mr wran to oversee the process mr crean says they know what needs to be done bob hawke and neville wran understood the importance of modernising the party and that why they were successful leaders of the country sure we don need to teach them to suck eggs what want them to do is to give us guidance as to how we can bring the new approach to labor in to enable us to properly present and gain the confidence of the majority of the australian people the opposition leader said»

-    LEAST (87, -0.06319954991340637): «the australian transport safety bureau has called for pilots to be better trained on the risks of air turbulence it is response to helicopter crash last august which claimed the life of media personality shirley strachan mr strachan was on solo navigation training flight on august when he crashed into mt archer on queensland sunshine coast witnesses told of seeing mr strachan apparently struggling to control his aircraft just prior to the crash safety bureau director alan stray says the helicopter was struck by severe air turbulence phenomena known as mountain wave it caused one of the helicopter rotors to flap and strike the tail boom while reluctant to attribute blame mr stray says mountain waves are not uncommon and mr strachan could have been better advised of local weather conditions prior to the flight he says the accident is wake up call to flight trainers to ensure students are fully educated on the dangers of weather phenomena the helicopter training company which owned the aircraft mr strachan died in has declined to comment in detail on the findings blue tongue helicopters owner helen gillies says the company respects the findings of the australian transport safety bureau mrs gillies says the investigation was thorough one but says that the incident is still too painful to discuss the former chief financial officer of retailer harris scarfe will face court on charges following inquiries by the australian securities and investment commission asic the charges to be faced by alan hodgson from beaumont in adelaide eastern suburbs include counts of acting dishonestly as an officer of harris scarfe six counts of acting dishonestly as an employee of the company and eight counts of giving false information to the australian stock exchange the matter has been brought by the commonwealth director of public prosecutions following asic investigation of the company the original harris scarfe business went into receivership in april with debts of about million management buyout by executives not connected with the original company was finalised last month the buyout saw the closure of stores around australia and the retention of others in south australia victoria and tasmania»
+    LEAST (233, -0.10959328711032867): «three us troops and five members of the afghan opposition were killed by stray us bomb near kandahar in afghanistan the pentagon said the pentagon had earlier confirmed that two us special forces soldiers were killed and others wounded north of kandahar when bomber dropped pound bomb too close to them the was flying in support of opposition forces north of kandahar said pentagon spokeswoman victori clark we have an update since this morning and unfortunately the number of us forces killed is now three rival afghan factions signed an historic power sharing agreement to form post taliban government and set the country on the road to recovery and democracy after two decades of war the accord was sealed after nine days of exhausting negotiations and paves the way for six month interim administration headed by moderate muslim hamid karzai from the dominant pashtun ethnic group the deal gives the northern alliance control of three key portfolios in the member cabinet which includes two women and is due to be up and running by december it also gives symbolic role to the former king and provides for un security force for kabul the agreement was signed in the german city of bonn by the leaders of the four delegations and un special envoy for afghanistan lakhdar brahimi to applause from an audience which included german chancellor gerhard schroeder we were the champions of resistance and will be proud to be the champions of peace said yunus qanooni the northern alliance chief negotiator and the interim government interior minister delegate from the so called peshawar group sayed hamed gailani summed up the atmosphere in single phrase there are two things evident today yesterday rain does not have the courage to cry and the sun cannot hide its smile he said the appointment of karzai year old tribal pashtun tribal leader currently fighting the taliban near their last stronghold of kandahar was seen as an attempt to balance afghanistan delicate ethnic mix it cements whirlwind transformation in afghanistan fate since the september attacks on new york and washington the trigger for massive us air strikes that have dislodged the taliban militia from most of the country and put the northern alliance back on top showing the strain from nine days of frantic diplomacy brahimi recognised the accord was far from perfect and that its signatories were not fully representative of the afghan people»

 Notice above that the most similar document (usually the same text) is has a